81CuongVn/musicbox/README.md

-# MusicBox - A Simple Discord Music Bot
+# MusicBox
+* A simple youtube music bot for discord

 ## Key Features:
 * Ability to play songs from youtube urls or search keywords